darthvasya/syseng/README.md

 # syseng

-The fornt-end part of the project "System engeniting" - web-site of company.
+The fornt-end part of the project "System engeniring" - web-site of company.